Automotive Electrical Specialist

 How do I become an Automotive Electrician?

-Here at ECC, you will gain the knowledge and receive hands-on training to obtain the proper education and certification needed to work as an Automotive Electrician.
-The quality of education required to become certified is unmatched and will open up pathways for you to gain more experience and training in the workforce working at dealerships, auto shops, or vehicle manufacturers.
+At ECC, you will gain the knowledge necessary for a career as an Automotive Electrician.
+You will also receive hands-on training to obtain the required education and certification.
+The quality of education needed for certification is unparalleled and will provide pathways to gain more experience in the workforce.
+You can work at dealerships, auto shops, or vehicle manufacturers.

+Students will acquire essential problem-solving skills and knowledge of modern vehicular electrical systems to install and troubleshoot any vehicle system.
+You will have the opportunity to gain knowledge in automotive electrical repair by installing electrical components and working on vehicle wiring.
+Additionally, you will learn how to fix electrical issues and maintain vehicle electronics.
 By enrolling in the program, you will acquire the confidence to work on any electrical component of any vehicle.
-Our program provides you with hands-on experience, demonstrations, and lectures to explore and understand automobile body circuits, accessory diagnosis, electrical circuitry, and wiring diagrams.
+Our program offers hands-on experience, demonstrations, and lectures to help you explore and understand automobile body circuits and accessory diagnosis.
+You will also learn about electrical circuitry and wiring diagrams.

 What are some potential job opportunities?

 Some potential job opportunities in this field include working in car dealerships and auto shops.
 Other possibilities could be inspecting vehicles and automotive electrical engineering.
-You could work privately with a trucking company and work on the electrical aspects of a truck or trains at the site.
+You could work independently with a trucking company, focusing on the electrical aspects of trucks or trains at their sites.

 Automotive Electrical Specialists are in High Demand!